Veteran vocal coach Cari Cole shares five beginner singing tips to make your voice sound better

 So, stand in front of a mirror, because I’m going to ask you to watch your jaw and your head position to control movement as you sing.

 1. Sing vowels with your jaw open

-This is a quick trick that makes you sound better instantly, so I call it the “Instant Fix.”
+This is a beginner singing tip that makes you sound better instantly, so I call it the “Instant Fix.”
 Say A-E-I-O-U (watch your jaw movement in the mirror).
 Did your jaw close on any of the vowels?
 Chances are your jaw closed on the “E” and the “U” – and most likely on others too, if not all of them.
 Take your first two fingers and pull your jaw down two inches – or even better, use a plastic bottle cap or a wine cork to prop your jaw open.
 Now speak the vowels again.
 And repeat again (we’re trying to re-program muscle memory – so the more the better).